FIRST—HOW TO ENTER

 What is innovative about the design?

-Remember to show the context of your work.
-An important part of sustainability is how the design fits into the situation.
+What is the context of your work?
+An important aspect of sustainability is how the design fits into the situation.

 What results, effectiveness or benefits does it deliver?